LilianCruanes/neo4j_for_django/docs/nodes.md

 <br/>
 <br/>
     - ### Retrieve labels :
-You can easily retrieve labels of a node; for then treat them as you want.
+You can easily retrieve labels of a node and then use them as you want.
-Two solutions exists :
+Two solutions exist :
 <br/>
 You can simply access to the labels of a node named **`ABC`**, by doing  **`ABC.labels`**.
 But you can also use the **`get_labels()`** method of node objects like that: **`ABC.get_labels()`**